ashi12001/Practice-/README.md

 # Practice-
-Here i have practiced syntax of all knowledge Which i have learned till now
+Here i have practiced syntax of all language and frameworks  Which i have learned till now

+Practice contains Subfolders which have name according to that particular language